zacinthepark/App-Development-With-Swift/app-development-with-swift/README.md

 oneSuit.beats(oneSuit) // false
 ```

-Wrapup
+**Wrapup**

-    - Enumerations are used when you want to represent one of a group of related values // Each possible value is called a case
+- Enumerations are used when you want to represent one of a group of related values
+- Each possible value is called a case
-    - When you create an enum, you’re making a new type // Instances of that type can only have values matching one of the specified cases
+- When you create an enum, you’re making a new type
+- Instances of that type can only have values matching one of the specified cases
 - Using enums can make your code easier to read and write, because it’s always clear what the possible values are and what they mean
-    - You can compare enum values with ==, or use a switch statement to test for all possible values
+- You can compare enum values with `==`, or use a switch statement to test for all possible values
 - Like if statements, switch statements are another way of making decisions in your code
 - Switch statements work very well with enums, but can be used to switch on any type of value
 - Because switch statements must be exhaustive, you must handle every possible value
 - To handle any values that haven’t been specified, you can use a default case
 - Like structs, you can add calculated properties and methods to enums

-#### Array
+### Array

+1. Ordered storage of values
-    - 1)Ordered storage of values 2)of Same type
+2. of Same type

-#### Struct
+### Struct

 - Modeling Data!

 #### Enum

-    - a group of 1)Related 2)Restricted number of values
+- a group of
+1. Related
+2. Restricted number of values

 ```swift
 enum SchoolMascotOption {